CIS580/frogger-ItzPerkinz/README.md

 Sedan and Pickup art was provided by  [bahi](http://opengameart.org/users/bahi) of [Open Game Art](http://opengameart.org) under a CC-BY license.

 Game framework HTML5/CSS3/Javascript code was written by course instructor Nathan Bean, and released under a CC-BY license.

+water.png was provided by [unirail](http://opengameart.org/users/unirail) of [Open Game Art](http://opengameart.org) under a CC-BY 3.0 license. // UNUSED

+water.jpg was provided by Petr Kratochvil @ www.publicdomainpictures.net.
+Photo is public domain.

+hyptosis_tile-art-batch-1.png was provided by Hyptosis @ www.opengameart.org under a CC-BY 3.0 license.
+This image was be used to create a couple other images, all listed.

+rock.png was provided by Hyptosis @ www.opengameart.org under a CC-BY 3.0 license.
+(From hyptosis_tile-art-batch-1.png)

+grass.jpg was provided by Maliz Ong @ www.publicdomainpictures.net.
+Photo is public domain.